What’s so great about Progressive Web Apps?

 Flexible and nimble

-Progressive web apps require proportionately less storage when compared with their native app counterparts.
+Progressive web apps require less storage than their native app counterparts.
 Twitter’s iOS app for example, is currently over 110MB.
-Their PWA, which nearly mirrors the native app’s features, is just over 10MB.
+The PWA, which closely mirrors the native app’s features, is just over 10MB.

 Familiar and engaging

 PWAs are installed like a regular app via the app store or from a website itself.
-They open in their own window, and in fullscreen on mobile, just like a native app.
-They also send notifications and mimic native app functionality like swiping.
+They open in their own window, and in fullscreen on mobile just like a native app.
+They send notifications and mimic native app functionality like swiping.
 Users also seem to be more engaged.

 Twitter Lite vs Twitter’s native app: